mohammadshahjahan/MSJ-X/README.md

 ## Getting Started

+make a .env file in the root folder and these variables and fill the respective values :- DATABASE_URL=""
+  NEXTAUTH_JWT_SECRET=""
+  NEXTAUTH_SECRET=""

+then run a " npm install " in terminal to download all dependencies,

-First, run the development server:
+then run the development server:

 ```bash
 npm run dev